tylerjcw/KeyChord/README.md

   `KeyChord.Action(command, condition := True)`
   - `command`: The action to perform
-  - `condition`: An optional condition that must be true for the action to execute
+  - `condition`: An optional condition that must evaluate to `True` for the action to execute

 - #### KeyChord.Action Properties